Understanding Fiduciary Bonds:

 How Much Does a Fiduciary Bond Cost?

 ERISA bond insurance typically is priced based on the amount of assets controlled by a plan and the perceived risk by the insurance company.
-Typically, these bonds cost less than $200 a year for policyholders.
+Typically, these bonds cost $200-$1,000 a year for policyholders.